 What happens if I just change my mind about the goods?

 You won't have an automatic right to get a refund if you decide to change your mind about something you've bought.
 It will be up to the seller or retailer to decide whether to give you a refund.
 However, many stores offer a 'goodwill gesture' where they will offer a refund if you've decided to change your mind as long as you provide proof of purchase and the item is in a saleable condition (ie unused or with the tags still attached).

 What happens if the delivery is late or if my goods never arrive?

-If you bought something from a business to be delivered, it’s the seller’s responsibility to make sure the item is delivered to you.
-If the seller used a courier, they should chase the courier to find out what’s happened to your order.
+If you bought something that is going to be delivered, it’s the seller's responsibility to ensure the item is delivered to you.
+If the seller used a courier, they should chase the courier to check the status of your order.

-If your delivery is late, check the delivery address you gave the seller.
-Then contact them and ask where your order is.
-If the seller claims they've delivered it or don't know where it is, you can ask for a redelivery.
+If your delivery is late, you should check the delivery address you gave the seller and contact them to ask where your order is.
+If the seller claims they've delivered it or don't know where it is, you can ask for redelivery.
 You might be able to get a refund in some circumstances.